-NON-FICTION – I recently narrated and produced the audiobook of The Healing Power of Crystals: How to use crystals to better your life by Christina Elis, which is available on Audible.
+NON-FICTION — The Healing Power of Crystals: How to use crystals to better your life by Christina Elis, available on Audible.
 This is a well-considered introduction to the potential soothing effects of different crystals or stones in our busy and stressful lives, with a focus on colours, meditation and listening to your own intuition, while acknowledging the importance of belief for such methods to work, and on the value of modern medicine when serious ailments require medical attention.

-I have also completed an audiobook at the more scientific end of the healing journey, The Drug Discovery and Development Cycle: A concise overview of the key steps from concept to launch by senior bioanalytical scientist Kabir Hussain, which is available on Audible.
+The Drug Discovery and Development Cycle: A concise overview of the key steps from concept to launch by senior bioanalytical scientist Kabir Hussain, available on Audible.
 At a time when new and important vaccines have been developed to cope with the Covid-19 crisis, this book gives an overview of what happens in the development process of a new drug, from the stage of identifying a disease to treat, through trials, regulatory approval, packaging and marketing, and on to sale and beyond.

 I voiced the part of a long-buried south London garden, created in the 17th century by John Evelyn, which is indignant at being dug over by property developers, for playwrite Jack Lowerson’s radio play London’s Lost Garden: